arboleya/ways/README.md

 Now lets assume that `/c` depends on `/b` that depends on `/a`.

 So when we call `/c`, we really want to execute:

   1. First `/a`
   1. Then `/b`
   1. And finally `/c`

-That's what flow based mode would do for you:
+That's what flow based mode would do for you.

+And more:

  * Routes' execution occurs asynchronously and sequentially
  * Dependency chain is computed automatically, no more routes' hell